 The U.S. Embassy is committed to ensuring fair and humane treatment for U.S. citizens imprisoned overseas.
-We stand ready to assist incarcerated citizens and their families within the limits of our authority in accordance with international law, domestic and foreign law.
+We stand ready to assist incarcerated citizens and their families within the limits of our authority in accordance with applicable international, domestic, and foreign law.
 Please note that the Algerian government treats dual-national Algerian-Americans who enter Algeria on an Algerian passport solely as Algerian citizens, and the role of the U.S. Embassy may be limited for such persons.

 Avoid getting arrested overseas by:

-- Following the laws and regulations of Algeria.
+- Following Algerian laws and regulations when traveling within Algeria.

-- Learning about laws there which might be different from the laws in the United States.
+- Learning about the laws in Algeria, which might be different from the laws in the United States.
 See our Algeria country travel information.
 For further information on laws within Algeria, contact Algeria’s embassy in Washington, DC.

-If you are arrested in Algeria or know a U.S. citizen who is:
+If you are arrested in Algeria or know a U.S. citizen who has been arrested:

-- You may also wish to reach out to the U.S. embassy to let us know of arrest.
+- You may also wish to reach out directly to the U.S. Embassy to let us know of the arrest.

 We can help:

-- If requested, ensure that prison officials are permitting visits with a member of the clergy of the religion of his/her choice
+- If requested and where possible, ensure that prison officials are permitting visits with a member of the clergy of the religion of the detained U.S. citizen’s choice.

 - Pay legal, medical, or other fees for U.S. citizens overseas